Helaas/nextui-brick-poweroff-hook/PAK_INSTALL.md

 ### 2. Install on TrimUI Brick

+1. Power off the device and remove the SD card

+2. Insert the SD card into your computer

-1. Copy `PowerOffHook.pak.zip` to your TrimUI Brick SD card:
+2. Copy the contents of `PowerOffHook.pak.zip` to your TrimUI Brick SD card:
-   - Location: `/mnt/SDCARD/Tools/tg5040/PowerOffHook.pak.zip`
+   - Location: `SDCARD/Tools/tg5040/PowerOffHook.pak`
-   - Or place in any tools directory that NextUI scans

-2. Eject SD card safely and insert into your TrimUI Brick
+3. Eject SD card safely and insert into your TrimUI Brick

-3. Power on the device
+4. Power on the device

 ### 3. Configure via UI